Charlotte Hornets Roster 2023-2024 and Starting Lineup Today

 Who is the starting 5 for the Hornets today?

-Xavier Sneed, Tre Scott, James Nnaji, Kobi Simmons, and Amari Bailey are the five active Hornets starters for the 2023-24 season’s current game today.
+Miles Bridges, Bryce McGowens, Nick Richards, Terry Rozier, and Brandon Miller are the five active Hornets starters for the 2023-24 season’s current game today.
 Hornets change their starting lineup often depending on players’ injuries, worst performances, or some undisclosed reasons.

 Who plays the most minutes for the Hornets?